bbjimmy/yab-lib/spinner/spinner.md

 	new_spinner(10,80,10,80,"MySpinner", "MyView")

-This is where the color or spin directionould be set if one needs to change it.
+This is where the color or spin direction should be set if one needs to change it.

 When your process starts, set a flag variable to and display the spinner: